chaetognatha/transcriptomic_snakes/README.md

 ```
 snakemake --cores 8 --use-conda
 ```
-This pipeline requires that you are in a linux environment with conda set up, no other requirements.
+This pipeline requires that you are in a linux environment with conda and snakemake set up, no other requirements.

 All results are found in the 5_Results/ directory after running the pipeline.